stadium-software/howto-lists/readme.md

 ## Adding Connector, JSON or Javascript Data

-Connector Data is commonly provided as a List JSON ist of objects.
-The `Result` of a query or any other JSON or Javascript array can hence be directly assigned to a `List` when the `List Item Type` contains all or a subset of the properties of the incoming data.
+Connector Data is commonly provided as a JSON List of objects.
+The `Result` of a query or any other JSON or Javascript array can hence be directly assigned to a `List`.
+When the `List Item Type` contains all or a subset of the properties of the incoming data the properties will be auto-mapped.
 For this purpose

 1. Create a type with properties that match those of the incoming dataset
 2. Assign the type to the `Item Type` property of the `List`